MightyExodia/Cybersecurity-HomeLab/README.md

 6. A window will pop-up asking to agree to terms - hit Agree. **This will then install Sysmon**
 7. To view the logs, open Event Viewer
     - Navigate to "Applications and Services Logs" > "Microsoft" > "Windows" > "Sysmon" > "Operational"

+## Using NMAP

+1. First we will grab the IP address of the Kali